-Note: Use the checkbox in the upper-right corner of the graph to redraw the graph with the browser versions displayed.
+Note: Use the Show Device Version checkbox in the upper right-hand corner of the graph to redraw the graph with the browser versions displayed.

 Quick tip: Understanding the devices and browsers typically used to view your content can influence decisions about where your content is placed, and what it contains.
 For example, if many of your visitors are primarily on mobile devices, you can adapt your content to suit with large, bold text and less detail to accommodate for small screens.

 Once a filter is set, you will see a breakdown of engagement data.
-If you filter by email address you will see a breakdown of engagement data that individual viewer.
-If you filter by video you will see a Player Preview, and the viewing data from all viewers who have watched that content.
+If you filter by email address, you will see a breakdown of engagement data for that individual viewer.
+If you filter by video, you will see a player preview as well as the viewing data from all viewers who have watched that content.

 The combined viewers data shows what percentage of your viewers watch your video up to a particular point in time.